Fei Liu, PhD

 Research Interests

-- Prof. Liu’s first research interest is the pathogenesis and novel therapies of severe dry mouth caused by radiation therapy or autoimmune responses.
+- Liu's first research interest is the pathogenesis and novel therapies of severe dry mouth caused by radiation therapy or autoimmune responses.
 Both types of dry mouth are common and difficult to treat and greatly impair the quality of life.
 Liu lab found that a type of local immune cells, salivary gland tissue resident macrophages, is essential for the restoration of saliva secretion after radiation damage.
 Current work is on the dynamic changes of these cells during development, homeostasis, and regeneration, as well as approaches targeting these cells to promote functional tissue repair.

-- His second research interest is the standardization and application of mesenchymal stem cells and their products in therapies for diseases related to abnormal immune responses or tissue degeneration.
+- Liu's second research interest is the standardization and application of mesenchymal stem cells and their products in therapies for diseases related to abnormal immune responses or tissue degeneration.
 Liu lab established standardized human mesenchymal stem cells from induced pluripotent stem cells with limitless expandability and successfully applied these stem cells and their extracellular vesicles to treat cancer, autoimmune diseases, and radiation damages.
 Current work is on the mechanisms underlying therapeutic effects of these extracellular vesicles and corresponding approaches to improve therapeutic efficacies.